DorianTe/Pseudo-Library-of-babel-C/Readme.md

 # Compilation

+Assuming you are in Linux:

 	1. Go to cloned folder
-	2. $ cmake .
+	2. cmake .
-	3. $ make
+	3. make

 The executable is called "babel".
 Make sure you create a library the first time you launch it.
 Tip: don't create too many chambers... the library becomes very big filesize wise...

 # Tweaking the library